 Applicability: Duplicate name collisions

 Verisign Labs published a paper in November 2014 on leakage of the .onion domain, which is a non-delegated TLD meant for Tor usage only.
-[76] The nature of Tor is such that .onion queries should not leak onto the Internet, but analysis of root server data on queries indicates leakage was definitely happening.
+[76] The nature of Tor is such that .onion queries should not leak onto the Internet, but analysis of root server data on queries indicated leakage was definitely happening.
 The reasons for the leakage were unknown, but there were several possibilities cited:

 User error